Skip to content

 Multi-page workflows

 Merge, split, and reorder should be 2-3 tap operations.
-They happen often enough that small UI friction adds up.
+These happen often enough that small UI friction adds up to real time lost.
+If you have to dig into submenus, you'll skip the steps that would actually make things tidier.

 6. 6